replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 The `local-volume-provisioner` plugin requires that the PV used for snaphots storage has ReadWriteMany (RWX) access mode.
 With RMX access mode, the volume can be mounted as read-write by many nodes.
 For more information about access modes, see [Access Modes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) in the Kubernetes documentations.

-The RWX access mode requirement for the `local-volume-provisioner` plugin has the following limitations for local snapshot storage destinations:
+The RWX access mode requirement for the `local-volume-provisioner` plugin creates the following limitations for local snapshot storage destinations:

 * You cannot configure a host path storage destination because host path volumes do not support RWX access mode.
 * To configure an NFS storage destination, the NFS PV must be exported on the server with RWX access mode.
 * The cluster distribution must support RWX storage providers.
 For example, this means that you cannot configure local storage distinations in K3S clusters.

 The following storage destinations for snapshots _are supported_ when KOTS is installed without object storage:
-* Cloud storage destinations such as AWS, GCP, or Azure
+* Cloud storage destinations such as AWS, GCP, or Azure.
+For more information, see [Configuring Other Storage Destinations](/enterprise/snapshots-storage-destinations).
 * External S3-compatible storage with Ceph RADOS v12.2.7 or MinIO.
-For more information, see [Configure S3-Compatible Storage for Online Environments](/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-online-environments) or [Configure S3-Compatible Storage for Air Gap Environments](/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-air-gap-environments).
+For more information, see [Configure S3-Compatible Storage for Online Environments](/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-online-environments) or [Configure S3-Compatible Storage for Air Gap Environments](/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-air-gap-environments) in _Configuring Other Storage Destinations_.

 ## Install Without Object Storage